-An inventory management system makes this process easier by providing full visibility into how and why stock is moving, whether it be for orders, mistakes, or damaged inventory.
-It could also help you prepare to readjust forecast numbers, or place a purchase order with your supplier earlier than anticipated to make up for lost stock or incorrect shipments.
+An inventory management system makes this process easier by providing full visibility into how and why the stock is moving, whether it be for orders, mistakes, or damaged inventory.
+It could also help you prepare to readjust forecast numbers or place a purchase order with your supplier earlier than anticipated to make up for lost stock or incorrect shipments.

 Managing Inventory In An Omnichannel World

-Omnichannel shopping is quickly becoming a norm in the e-commerce industry.
+Omnichannel shopping is quickly becoming the norm in the e-commerce industry.
 If you haven’t adopted an omnichannel shopping approach, you are losing precious opportunities to make sales.
 In 2019, customers demand more control over how, where and when they place their orders.
 This requires the capability to sell across multiple channels and connect the dots in the omnichannel shopping experience, like in-store pickups, online orders, or ship-to-store requests.
 If you don’t, you risk losing potential customers to your rivals.

 A leading issue many companies run into is that you may have multiple sales channels that need to be brought together into one easily manageable system that allows for cross-channel inventory visibility.